3rd Hussars: P-T

 Seage, T | 8935 | Private | The Great War 1914-18.
 Awarded the 1914 Star, British War medal and Victory medal. |

-Searchfield, GF | 3589 | Private | South Africa 1899-1902.
+Searchfield, GF | 3589 | Private | Biography Gilbert Frederick Searchfield was born in Bermondsey, London on the 16th of January 1877.
+He enlisted in April 1895 and was discharged in 1903.
+South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasp: South Africa 1902.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902.
+Gilbert got married on the 26th of December 1906. |

 Searle, WH | 2761 | Sergeant | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal. |